quarterback/june2023site/src/pages/tennis.md

 Ron Bronson is entering his 5th year as head coach of the girls tennis program at Catlin Gabel School in Portland.
 The Eagles won the 2022 OSAA 4A/1A state title, and the Oregon 3A Championship in 2021.

 His squads are a remarkable 31-0 in conference play since 2020, and have won two team District titles.
 In 2023, he coached the 4A/1A Girls Doubles state champions, only the 2nd Catlin Gabel girls duo to win a doubles title (first since 1996.)
+In 2022, he coached a state singles finalist & state singles semi-finalist.
 11 Eagles have earned All-State honors, and two players have gone on to play Division 1 athletics.

 Coach Bronson was named 2022-23 4A Girls State Coach of the Year by the Oregon Athletic Coaches Association, and has been honored twice as a Regional/District Coach of the Year during his career.